Chapter 14 : Progression

 “Yeah, I know the feeling,” I said.
 “Sort of.
 I’m with you in the feeling of too much work, but I haven’t got Quidditch going on too…”

-Priya Kaur, my friend from Astronomy, was sitting across from me at the table, and during the many lulls in my uninspired conversation with Luke, she chipped in to supply us with a selection of random trivia.
-She was very talkative, which usually got the two of us into trouble during Astronomy classes, but today I didn’t mind.
+Around us at the table were a few of Luke’s friends.
+They were a great group – the Ravenclaws were fun and intelligent people, which generally meant lots of really interesting discussions and thoughtful debates at the table.
+But today, with a few of them absent and a few others exhausted from writing a long Arithmancy paper, it was relatively quiet.
+Luckily, Priya Kaur, my friend from Astronomy, was seated across from me at the table, and during the many lulls in my uninspired conversation with Luke, she chipped in to supply us with a selection of random trivia.
+She was very talkative, which usually got the two of us into trouble during Astronomy classes, but today that was helpful.
 At least it gave Luke and me something to talk about.

 After dinner I walked into the common room and found Mandy and Charlotte sitting in the most comfortable chairs by the fire, surrounded by textbooks and a few crumpled pieces of parchment.
 “How was dinner?” asked Charlotte.